-Just ask any small business owner who jumped on the Facebook bandwagon early on!
+Just ask any small business owner who jumped on the Facebook bandwagon in 2012 or earlier!
 Many were initially delighted at being able to reach people in their News Feed for free.
 These businesses worked hard to build a fan base for their Page.
-Sometimes paying to build the number of people who had liked their Page.
+Often paying to reach and build the number of people who had liked their Page.

-They had no idea that one day, in around 2012 and earlier, Facebook would begin to limit how much of what they share would actually make it into their fans’ News Feed!
+They had no idea that one day, in around 2012 and earlier, Facebook would begin to limit how much of what they share on their Page would actually be seen by their fans!

 Today, unless Facebook Page owners pay to get into the News Feed of their fans, it’s unlikely what they share will be seen by most of their fans!
-A mere 1 to 6% of Facebook Page fans, according to internationally recognized Facebook expert, Mari Smith.
+A mere 1 to 6% of Facebook Page fans for most Pages.